Billy Bush leaves NBC 'Today' show after Trump lewd tape

 Trump's wife, Melania Trump, in a interview with CNN that aired on Monday night, defended her husband over the tape.
 She accused Bush of provoking Trump and said he was "led on - like, egged on - from the host to say dirty and bad stuff."

-Bush apologized on Oct.
-7, saying he was "embarrassed and ashamed" by his behavior, and NBC announced it was suspending him from "Today."
+Bush apologised on Oct.
+7, saying he was "embarrassed and ashamed" by his behaviour, and NBC announced it was suspending him from "Today."

-Noah Oppenheim, the executive in charge of "Today" had written in a memo to staff that "there is simply no excuse for Billy's language and behavior on that tape."
+Noah Oppenheim, the executive in charge of "Today" had written in a memo to staff that "there is simply no excuse for Billy's language and behaviour on that tape."

 The married woman discussed in the conversation has since been identified as Bush's "Access Hollywood" co-host Nancy O'Dell.